Frequently Asked Questions about LiveChat’s GDPR compliance

 b) Periodic systems scanning with tools for automatic issue recognition.

-20. It is possible to take a full copy of my data in a standard format (e.g. CSV)?
-It is possible to export all chats and tickets using your API in a JSON format, that can be easily converted to CSV?
+25. Are we able to take a full copy of our data in a standard format (e.g. CSV)?
+Is it possible to export all chats and tickets using your API in a JSON format, that can be easily converted to CSV?

 The application is multi-tenant, data for each license is accessible only to accounts assigned to the license, so the person that wants the access to a license data, needs a corresponding login and password.
 This is the basic logic behind the whole application infrastructure, it’s not possible to access other users’ data, as the access request without needed credentials will be considered unauthorized call and denied.
 Also one set of credentials (login + password) can be used for one license only.